Castersorium/0vbbElectronics/README.md

 #### `saveVAGraph.cpp`

 Draw all the channels's U-I curve graph, and write it into one single root file `allCh_VAgraphs.root` in output.
+It still needs to compile before it works.

 > TODO:
 >   - Add fit.
->   - Use file list.
+>   - Use file list as input.
 >   - Q: Directly read from `.mat` files

 ### archived